-Five arrested after blocking traffic on the Golden Gate Bridge in protest supporting immigrant rights, police say
+Five arrested after blocking traffic on Golden Gate Bridge in protest supporting immigrant rights, police say

 Five people were arrested and four vehicles were towed as a result, Barclay said.

-The demonstration was organized by the Bay Area Coalition for Economic Justice and Movement for Citizenship for All, two groups advocating for immigrants’ rights and social justice.
+The demonstration was organized by the Bay Area Coalition for Economic Justice and Citizenship for All and the Movement for Citizenship for All, two groups advocating for immigrants’ rights and social justice.

-Carrying banners emblazoned with the phrase “papeles para todos,” or documents for all, activists delivered speeches atop cars in both English and Spanish, a livestream of the event shared on Facebook shows.
+Carrying banners emblazoned with the phrase “Papeles para todos,” or “Documents for all,” activists delivered speeches atop cars in English and Spanish, a live stream of the event shared on Facebook shows.

-“One again we’re showing how loving, courageous and fierce our immigrant families are showing to be in a time when our federal government was supposed to be standing up for our immigrant families and doing the exact opposite,” said an activist who identified herself as Adriana Garcia.
+“One again, we’re showing how loving, courageous and fierce our immigrant families are showing to be in a time when our federal government was supposed to be standing up for our immigrant families and doing the exact opposite,” said an activist who identified herself as Adriana Garcia.

-The protesters called on Vice President Harris and other top Democrats to overrule the decision to exclude immigration reform from the budget reconciliation process by Senate parliamentarian Elizabeth MacDonough, the nonpartisan interpreter of the Senate’s rules.
+The protesters called on Vice President Harris and other top Democrats to overrule the decision to exclude immigration reform from the budget reconciliation process by Senate Parliamentarian Elizabeth MacDonough, the nonpartisan interpreter of the Senate’s rules.

 Democrats had hoped to pass the pathway legalizing millions of undocumented immigrants in the proposed $3.5 trillion budget reconciliation bill.
-However, MacDonough found that doing so would be a “tremendous and enduring policy change that dwarfs its budgetary impact” — warning that this move would “set a precedent” that could also expose any immigrant to losing their legal status.
+However, MacDonough found that doing so would be a “tremendous and enduring policy change that dwarfs its budgetary impact” — warning that the move would “set a precedent” that could also expose any immigrant to losing their legal status.

 According to a statement obtained by The Post, demonstrators planned to block the bridge for 20 minutes to represent the “20 years of broken promises” by lawmakers on granting citizenship to undocumented immigrants.